 Planner Cattan remarked that the Land Management Code reflects the Utah Legislature standards for writing up conditional use permits.
 The Planning Department will evaluate all proposed conditional uses and may recommend conditions of approval to preserve the character of the zone and to mitigate potential adverse effects of the conditional use.
 The conditional use shall be approved if reasonable conditions can be imposed to mitigate anticipated detrimental effects of the proposed use in accordance with applicable standards.
-If the reasonably anticipated detrimental effects of the proposed use cannot be substantially mitigated by the proposal or imposition of reasonable conditions to achieve compliance with applicable standards, the CUP may be denied.
+If the reasonably anticipated detrimental effects of reasonable conditions to achieve compliance with applicable standards, the CUP may be denied.
 Planner Cattan remarked that the proposal must mitigate the fifteen criteria outlined in the Land Management Code before it can be approved.